APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 1.md

 ## Summary

-In this exercise, you have covered the following:
+In this lab, you have accomplished the following:

-- **Configured Azure Resources:** Deployed and managed key services such as Azure OpenAI, Azure AI Search, Document Intelligence, and Translator, which are essential for creating and handling embeddings.

-- **Deployed Azure Functions:** Implemented and configured Azure Functions to automate the document processing workflow, including document extraction, translation, embedding creation, and query handling.
+- Provisioned an Azure OpenAI resource
+- Deployed an OpenAI model within the Azure OpenAI studio
+- Integrated Azure OpenAI models into your applications